-- 8. Find the number of possible outcomes.
+- 8. Find the number of possible outcomes using the Fundamental Counting Principle.
 How many different ways can 4 babies be labeled?

 - 9. Find the number of favorable outcomes.
 How many different ways can 4 babies be labeled such that 2 are correctly labeled and 2 are incorrectly labeled?

 - 10. If 4 babies are labeled at random, what is the probability that 2 are correctly labeled and 2 are incorrectly labeled?

-- 11. Four babies are labeled randomly.
-Find each probability.
+- 11. Write and simplify factorial expressions to find the probability of each event listed below if 4 babies are labeled randomly.
+Use the factorial and nCr commands to check your answer.

 - a.
 P(all correct)

 - b.
 P(3 correct)

 - c.
 P(exactly 1 correct)

 - d.
 P(all incorrect)

 - e.
 P(at least 1 correct)

 - f.
 P(at least 1 incorrect)